 Opioids [OH-pee-oids] are strong pain medications.
-You may have heard of drugs like morphine, oxycodone (Oxycontin®), Vicodin®, Norco®, and Dilaudid®.
+You may have heard of drugs like morphine, oxycodone (Oxycontin[®]), Vicodin[®], Norco[®], and Dilaudid[®].
 This kind of medication is used only if you need it because:

-- It can make people feel sick to their stomach - It can slow down your recovery - It can be addictive - It can make it difficult or painful to have a bowel movement or poop (constipation)
+- It can make people feel sick to their stomach. - It can slow down your recovery. - It can be addictive. - It can make it difficult or painful to have a bowel movement or poop (constipation).

 Problems like constipation can be painful and serious.
-So, we will give you other pain medications when possible.
+So, we may recommend other pain medications when possible.